According to Gui Guzi, the legend of the Cape of Good Hope is being explored.

 Empty

 You need at least half a day here if you want to explore.
-The best time is in the afternoon when the golden sunlight falls on the sea and the rocks, making the space even more mysterious and ancient.
-The feeling of standing at the cape looking out at the boundless ocean makes you feel like touching the end of the world.
+The best time is in the afternoon when the golden sunlight falls on the sea and rocky cliffs, making the space even more mysterious and ancient.
+The feeling of standing at the headland and looking out at the boundless ocean gives you the sensation of touching the edge of the world.

 Ảnh: Ngô Trần Hải An